bickolasliu/intention-mcp/RULES_TEMPLATE.md

 - Don't mention intent tracking to the user unless asked
 - Track EVERY file operation, no exceptions
 - Include clear, descriptive summaries that explain your reasoning
+- Use consistent timestamp format across all intents

 ## Intent Actions:
 - `create` - New file created